dfhoughton/voynich-ipsum/README.md

 I had great ambitions for covering typological variables and gave up on most of them because I'm lazy and my attention wanders.

+### Sub-caveat

+Because parameters are set by a random number generator during initialization, code changes are liable to completely change the language generated with a particular random number seed.
+If this matters to you, you should specify a particular version number in your dependencies so your languages won't change dramatically if a new version of lorem-voynich is released.
+If you're just happy to get random gibberish, don't worry about this.

 ## Contributing

 If you are less lazy or more knowledgeable than me, send me pull requests!
 Because I am lazy and my attention wanders, I may not respond to them promptly.